LEE337LEE/IP3/What we do descriptions.md

 **Product Management**

-Planning and development is iterative.
-Because we are constantly coding and testing, the products we build are always ready to go live.
-This iterative process allows for changes as business requirements evolve.
+The products we build are interactive because we constatntly develop and test code.